SMS Scharnhorst: 1909–1911

 On 11 March 1909, Scharnhorst was assigned to the Ostasiengeschwader (East Asia Squadron); Yorck replaced her as the reconnaissance squadron flagship.
 After completing preparations for the voyage, Scharnhorst left Kiel on 1 April; aboard was Konteradmiral Friedrich von Ingenohl, who was to take command of the East Asia Squadron upon his arrival.
 On 29 April, Scharnhorst rendezvoused with Fürst Bismarck, the flagship of the East Asia Squadron, in Colombo.
 There, Scharnhorst took over the role of squadron flagship.
 At the time, the squadron also included the light cruisers Leipzig and Arcona and several gunboats and torpedo boats.
 In July and August, Scharnhorst went on a cruise in the Yellow Sea and in August surveyed ports in the area.
 She spent December and early January 1910 in Hong Kong for the Christmas and New Year's festivities, in company with Leipzig and the gunboat Luchs.

 In January 1910 Scharnhorst, Leipzig, and Luchs went on a tour of East Asian ports, including Bangkok, Manila, and stops in Sumatra and North Borneo.
-By 22 March, Scharnhorst and Leipzig had returned to the German port at Tsingtao.
+By 22 March, Scharnhorst and Leipzig had returned to the German port at Qingdao.
 In the meantime, Arcona had left the East Asia Squadron in February; her replacement, Nürnberg, arrived on 9 April.
 Ingenohl, by now promoted to Vizeadmiral (Vice Admiral), departed on 6 June and was replaced by Konteradmiral Erich Gühler.
 The new squadron commander took Scharnhorst and Nürnberg on a tour of Germany's Pacific colonies, starting on 20 June.
 Stops included the Mariana Islands, Truk, and Apia in German Samoa.
 In the last port, the cruisers met the unprotected cruisers Cormoran and Condor, the station ships for the South Seas Station.
 While there, the new light cruiser Emden arrived on 22 July to further strengthen the East Asia Squadron.

 In 1910, Scharnhorst won the Kaiser's Schießpreis (Shooting Prize) for excellent gunnery in the East Asia Squadron.
 On 25 November, Scharnhorst and the rest of the squadron went on a trip to Hong Kong and Nanjing; while in Hong Kong, an outbreak of typhus struck.
 Among those who were infected was Gühler, who succumbed to the disease on 21 January 1911.
 In the meantime, unrest had broken out in Ponape, which required the presence of Emden and Nürnberg.
 Scharnhorst instead went on a tour of Southeast Asian ports, including Saigon, Singapore, and Batavia.
-She then returned to Tsingtao by way of Hong Kong and Amoy, arriving on 1 March.
+She then returned to Qingdao by way of Hong Kong and Amoy, arriving on 1 March.
 There, Konteradmiral Günther von Krosigk was waiting to take command of the squadron.
 Two weeks later, the squadron was reinforced by the arrival of Scharnhorst's sister ship Gneisenau on 14 March.